SophieDeBenedetto/phoenix-pair/post.md

 Any calls to `Presence.update`, just like calls to `Presence.track`, will trigger a `"presence_diff"` event.
 We already taught our client how to listen for and respond to `"presence_diff"` events on the front-end.
 Good job us!

 ## Conclusion

+Phoenix provides us a set of powerful tools for building real-time features, right out of the box.
+Both Channels and Presence have a robust set of front- and back-end modules.
+Phoenix Channels allow us to open a socket connection, subscribe a client to a channel and broadcast messages across that channel with ease.
+Phoenix Presence, on the other hand, does all the heavy lifting of maintaining user state and engagement within a channel.
+The front-end library provided by Presence in particular makes it easy to handle the receipt of presence-related events on the client-side with very little code.

+Not only are these technologies easy to use, they support features that are fast, [fault-tolerant](https://blog.appsignal.com/2017/08/10/elixir-alchemy-supervisors-building-fault-tolerant-elixir-applications.html), allow for a [high degree of concurrency](http://phoenixframework.org/blog/the-road-to-2-million-websocket-connections), and easy to deploy across a [distributed system](https://dockyard.com/blog/2016/01/28/running-elixir-and-phoenix-projects-on-a-cluster-of-nodes).